By Guy Burgess and Heidi Burgess

 The Narrowcasting Trap

 In today's media environment, consumers can easily choose between a wide range of information sources.
-Not surprisingly, people tends to tune into those sources that offer a perspective on the news that reinforces their own worldview, and tells them what they want to hear.
+Not surprisingly, people tend to tune into those sources that offer a perspective on the news that reinforces their own worldview, and tells them what they want to hear.
 This often avoids hard truths, blames others for all of our problems, and avoids asking people to do things that they'd rather not do.
 The result is a Balkanized information environment where people believe wildly different (and generally self-serving and dangerously inaccurate) things.
 And, these differing beliefs are leading to deep conflicts over how best to respond to mutual problems like COVID-19.
 We would all be a lot better off if we would look outside of these narrowcast information bubbles and seek out and honestly consider credible views offered from other perspectives.

 There are now so many experts saying so many different and contradictory things that it's easy to conclude that experts don't really know anything, so you might as well go with your gut-level, (and generally self-serving) assessment of the situation.
 Unfortunately, once you do this, you pretty much lose all of the potential benefits of genuine expertise.
 You are much better off if you can filter out all of the noise that is coming from pseudo-experts and focus on those sources that have a well-earned and independently-verified reputation for objectivity.
 Here, good place to start is with the Media Bias Chart published by Ad Fontes Media